holman57/hardcode/README.md

 #### First Parse

-- `[language]` : The programming language that corresponds to the question.
+- `[language]` : The programming language corresponding to the question.

 #### Second Parse